 Can I volunteer?

-All students are welcome to volunteer at our weekly Wednesday session.
-This session is specifically designed for students to meet fellow students, learn new skills and get the most out of gardening, socialising and wellbeing opportunities at KentCOG.
-Sessions normally run from 10:30am – 1:30pm and students are able to attend the full 3 hours or drop in and out when they need to.
+All students are welcome to volunteer at any of our sessions on the schedule.
+Sessions normally run from 10:00m – 2:00pm and students are able to attend the full 4 hours or drop in and out when they need to.

 There are sometimes opportunities to volunteer outside of this session, these will be communicated to students when relevant.

 Community members are vital members of KentCOG keeping the garden going week in and week out.
-We are currently looking for new community members to help us restore the garden after periods of closure due to the Covid 19 pandemic.
-Community members will be invited along to a working party session every Wednesday where they can meet new people, bring their knowledge on food growing and get stuck into some gardening each week (and plenty of cups of tea!)
+Community members are welcome to all sessions on the schedule where they can meet new people, bring their knowledge on food growing and get stuck into some gardening each week (and plenty of cups of tea!)
 There is also an opportunity to meet students on the project and support their learning.

-University staff are able to attend either session to get stuck into the gardening or help support student activities.
+University staff are able to attend all session to get stuck into the gardening or help support student activities.